My Chemical Mishaps

 Lesson Learned: Just because I think I know what the product is, that doesn't me that's what it will be.

-1) When I first started to look up the composition of a match head most of my references were nearly 40 years out of date, so I discredited them all as unreliable and decided it was time to do a full investigation.
+1) When I first started to look up the composition of a match head, most of my references were nearly 40 years out of date, so I discredited them all as unreliable and decided it was time to do a full investigation from scratch.
+After all they used to use white phosphorus in match heads and no one does that anymore, right?
 Having a rough outline of what was in them I went on my quest.
-Step one, but tons of matches and cut off their heads.
-Step two, dissolve the heads, step three, figure out what's in them.
+Step one: Buy tons of matches and cut off their heads Step two: Dissolve the heads Step three: Figure out what's in them.
 Step two is what got me, match heads are kind of hard to dissolve, especially if you are impatient, so into my workshop I went and used every liquid I had to illicit a response.
-I ended up at 20% HCl which made quick work of small amounts.
-So, I took about 500 match heads and tossed them into about 300 ml HCl, I had done this on smaller scale with no problems but shortly after starting it on the larger scale I knew something was wrong.
-All the match heads were submerged but the mixture was sparking, then there were small explosions, then, it detonated.
+I ended up using 20% HCl which made quick work of small amounts.
+Plan in mind it was time to scale it up.
+So, I took about 500 match heads and tossed them into about 300 mL HCl.
+I had done this on smaller scale with no problems but shortly after starting it on the larger scale I knew something was wrong.
+All the match heads were submerged but the mixture was sparking, then there were small explosions...
+Then- it detonated.
 Now I know that it was the chlorate in the heads generating chlorine dioxide by reaction with the HCl, but back then I was just like "OH MY FREAKING GODDDDD!!!!!"
+Thankfully the beaker was in the center of my yard with a piece of paper over it, certainly the paper reduced the ballistic velocity of the glass but not enough to stop it from sinking into the fence.

 Lesson Learned: Even if something works on the small scale it doesn't mean it will work or be safe on the large scale.

-2) Second attempt at the same thing, I figured that I could take match heads, mix them with water and heat up, hot boiling water would strip the heads and I could study the composition.
-So again I took about 500 match heads and tossed them into 500 ml cold water then slowly heated.
-Just like I thought the mixture turned red then the cardboard backing for the heads started bobbing around on the surface.
+2) Second attempt at the same thing, I figured that I could take match heads, mix them with water and heat them up, hot boiling water would strip the heads and I could study the composition.
+So again I took about 500 match heads and tossed them into 500 mL cold water then slowly heated in a coated pan.
+Just like I thought, the mixture turned red then the cardboard backing for the heads started bobbing around on the surface.
 So I strained it, then the phosphorus sulfides broke down and I got several grams of sulfur that started floating around, finally after sulfur stopped popping up I put it into a piece of cloth and really strained it, inside of the cloth was about 40 g of ground glass, potassium chlorate, and potassium perchlorate with some other fillers.
 I put this to the side and continued to heat the remaining liquid.
-Eventually it got to a paste, and the person that was helping me out said "It looks like it's about time we took that off the heat" but I wanted it on for a few minutes, I was stirring it and then there was a dry spot, when I saw it I knew that it was done, but just as I was moving it off it burst into flames, a large gout of flame shot 10 feet or more into the air and as it was doing this I managed to kick over the pan which pushed itself across the yard a bit before burning out.
+Eventually it got to a paste, and the person that was helping me out said "It looks like it's about time we took that off the heat" but I wanted it on for a few minutes to ensure it was completely dry.
+I was stirring it and then there was a dry spot, when I saw it I knew that it was done, but just as I was moving it off it burst into flames, a large gout of flame shot 10 feet or more into the air and as it was doing this I managed to kick over the pan which pushed itself across the yard a bit before burning out.
 All the while my friend was screaming at the top of his lungs.
 The pan was badly warped and was thrown away.

 Lesson Learned: Do not evaporate to dryness unless you have to, especially pyrotechnic compositions!